spraakbanken/metadata-api/README.md

 # sb-metadata
-REST-API that serves meta data for SB's corpora and lexicons
+REST-API that serves meta data for SB's corpora, lexicons and models

 ## Requirements